 If the incident is minor and apparently a 'one-off' the member of staff should deal with the case accordingly.
-However, if it becomes clear that the incident is part of a pattern, he/she should deal with the problem according to the School's agreed policy.
-He/she should raise awareness of other staff, especially the pupil's Form Tutor.
-If the incident is serious, e.g. physical harassment, intimidation, etc., it should be brought to the attention of the Deputy Head (Highfield) or Pastoral Lead (Brookham) in the first instance and then the appropriate Head, if the incident is considered sufficiently serious.
+However, if it becomes clear that the incident is part of a pattern, he/she should deal with the problem according to the school's agreed policy.
+They should raise awareness of other staff, especially the pupil's Form Tutor.
+If the incident is serious, e.g. physical harassment, intimidation, etc., it should be brought to the attention of the Deputy Head (Highfield) in the first instance and then the Head, if the incident is considered sufficiently serious.

 CPOMS is used to record incidents, events or patterns of behaviour that cause concern, but that are not deemed to be bullying.
 This is a method of offering early help and prevention to both potential victim and bullying.
 The parents of both are made aware when such a concern is recorded.
-In all cases of bullying at Highfield, an Incident Form should be completed and passed to the Deputy Head who will discuss this with the Head.
-At Brookham, incidents should be recorded directly onto CPOMS with the Pastoral Lead and Head tagged.
+In all cases of bullying at school, an Incident Form should be completed and passed to the Deputy Head who will discuss this with the Head.